Cluster-Randomized Trials with Cross-Cluster Interference: Proofs

-We draw on the clever argument used in the proof of Theorem 3 of \cite{cao2022inference}.
+We draw on the clever argument used in the proof of Theorem 3 of \cite{cao2024inference}.
 To obtain a contradiction, suppose there is a positive sequence $\ell_n \prec 1$ such that, for infinitely many $n$, there are two clusters $C_1$ and $C_2$ with medoids $i_1,i_2$ such that $\rho(i_1,i_2) < \ell_n (n/(k_n\xi_n))^{1/d}$, and no other pair of medoids is closer in distance.
 There are two cases to consider along the subsequence of such $n$'s, and all asymptotic statements that follow are with respect to this subsequence.

 {\bf Case 1.} $\min\{\abs{C_1}, \abs{C_2}\} \precsim n/k_n$.
-Then the argument largely proceeds as in the proof of Theorem 3 of \cite{cao2022inference} but with additional accounting for $k_n,\xi_n$ diverging.
-There must exist some cluster $C_3$ of size at least $n/k_n$.
+Then the argument largely proceeds as in the proof of Theorem 3 of \cite{cao2024inference} but with additional adjustments to account for the divergence of $k_n,\xi_n$.
+Since clusters partition $\N_n$, for every $n$ there must exist some cluster $C_3$ of size at least $n/k_n$.
 Let $i_3$ denote its medoid and $R_3$ be the largest distance between $i_3$ and an element in $C_3$.
 By \autoref{aspace}(a),